eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 };
 ```

-And when handler is run a second time:
+Then when `handler` is ran a second time:

 ```js
 user.anyVal = user.anyVal('date');